NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/Deploy.rst

       az provider register --namespace Microsoft.AzureActiveDirectory

 #.
-Create an Azure Active Directory B2C: currently, it is not possible to create an Active Directory B2C and application through the ARM template (see `GitHub issue <https://github.com/NordicSemiconductor/asset-tracker-cloud-azure-js/issues/1>`_).
+Create an Azure Active Directory B2C.
+Currently, it is not possible to create an Active Directory B2C and application through the ARM template (see `GitHub issue <https://github.com/NordicSemiconductor/asset-tracker-cloud-azure-js/issues/1>`_).

    a.
 Follow the instructions in the `tutorial for registering a web application in Azure Active Directory B2C <https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-register-applications?tabs=applications>`_ and create a B2C tenant and an application.
 Use ``http://localhost:3000/`` (for local development) and ``https://<your APP_NAME>app.z16.web.core.windows.net/`` as the redirect URLs.